GenomicsAotearoa/hts_workshop_mpi/level3/07-ont-assembly.md

 A recent comparison of assembly tools was published by [Wick & Holt (2021)](https://doi.org/10.12688/f1000research.21782.4) which tests some of the options listed above along with several other tools.

-In practice, there are sometimes particular cases where a tool will not be compatible with your data, so it is helpful to be aware of several tools so that you have options is assembly proves problematic for a particular sample.
+In practice, there are sometimes particular cases where a tool will not be compatible with your data, so it is helpful to be aware of several tools so that you have options if assembly proves problematic for a particular sample.

 ---

 ## Performing *de novo* assembly with `Flye`

-As ONT data are fundamentally more error prone than the sequences we obtained through Illumina sequencing, a considerable amount of an ONT assembly is spent identifying and correcting errors to produce high-quality contigs from a comparably low-quality set of reads.
+As Nanopore sequences are fundamentally more error prone than the sequences we obtained through Illumina sequencing, a considerable amount of assembly is spent identifying and correcting errors to produce high-quality contigs from a comparably low-quality set of reads.
 If you think back to the original presentation, recall this figure of the error rates of our Illumina (green) and MinION (purple) sequences:

 ![](../img/03_ont_vs_illumina_quality.png)